NicoSimo/BigData_project/README.md

 Moving all the python scripts in a dedicated container.
 (TO DO) --> NEED TO MODIFY THE dockerfile

+The info such as DB names, pw, user are in the .env file.
+The file is uploaded given the educational goal of the project.

 To run the whole project you need (in order):